unixwzrd/oobabooga-macOS/macOS-Install.md

 During this process, be cautious as some libraries require the properly compiled version rather than the version that comes with pip or conda.
 This is important because some extensions for oobabooga may uninstall perfectly fine versions of libraries and downgrade them due to dependencies.
 This can lead to performance loss and troubleshooting issues.
 This has happened to me with NumPy and llama.cpp.
 My goal here is to pay close attention to the libraries during the construction of the environment for running and managing LLMs using oobabooga.
 I aim to catch as many potential issues as possible.

 One way to avoid conflicts, downgrades, and other issues is to use the "--dry-run" argument.
 This will show you what it plans to do without actually doing it.
 The output can be lengthy and you might miss things.
-As an extra precaution, I clone my virtual environments (venv), then switch to the new one before making any potentially harmful changes.
+As an extra precaution, I clone my virtual environments (VENV), then switch to the new one before making any potentially harmful changes.

 ```bash
     cd